shawnMthompson/zemzim-discord-bot/README.md

 [Refer Here](https://imgur.com/a/CaHNq39)

 In order to fully set up the bot and get it running on Discord, refer to the Discord Developer Platform linked [here](https://discord.com/developers/docs/intro).

+# Upcoming Features
+* Option to automatically create text/voice channels for teams with the /teamsof command.
+  * Still contemplating on how I want to handle the upkeep/deletion of these channels post-creation.